alexpapworth/mytodolist/README.md

 Test it out here. https://alexpapworth.github.io/mytodolist/

+# Run the specs

+1. Install yarn (or npm)

+`brew install yarn`

+2. Make sure you're in the right directory

+`cd ~/git/mytodolist`

+3. Install jest and puppeteer

+`yarn install`

+4. Run the test suite

+`yarn jest test`

+5. Or run an individual describe block

+`yarn jest test -t "when clicking new todo button"`

 ## License

 This project is licensed under the MIT License - Feel free to do what you want with it!